Create & Restore Full Windows Image Backups (Free Tool)

 Creating a Windows OS System Image Backup

-In order to create a Windows OS system image, you will need to have another hard drive that can be used to store the image on.
-This drive will need to be accessible from your computer while running Rescuezilla.
-You should be able to use an internal or external hard drive for your backup location.
+In order to completely create a Windows OS system image, you will definitively need to have another large hard drive ready.
+This extra external drive will securely store the massive image file itself.
+This drive will absolutely need to be physically connected and accessible from your computer while running the Rescuezilla bootable environment.
+You should easily be able to use an internal secondary drive or an external USB hard drive for your main backup location.

-When you first load Rescuezilla, you will have 10 seconds to either change the language from the default or press a key on your keyboard to stop the countdown timer.
+When you first load the Rescuezilla flash drive, you will instantly see a rapid countdown menu.
+You will have exactly 10 seconds to either change the core language from the default setting or press a key on your keyboard to stop the countdown timer.
+Select your preferred language to immediately move to the next screen.

 Rescuezilla boot menu

-If your computer uses UEFI rather than a BIOS, you may get a message that says EFI stub: Warning” failed to measure data for event 1.
+If your computer uses a modern UEFI rather than a legacy BIOS, you may get a strange error message.
+The screen will display text that specifically says EFI stub: Warning failed to measure data for event 1.
+This is nothing to worry about at all.
+You can just wait a minute or two and the error message should go away completely on its own.

 Rescuezilla EFI stub: Warning” failed to measure data for event 1 error message